Estate Administration Tax

 The tax is paid as a deposit when applying for an estate certificate from the Superior Court of Justice.
 Once the estate certificate is issued, that deposit becomes the Estate Administration Tax.

-If an estate certificate is neither applied for, nor issued, no Estate Administration Tax is due.
+If an estate certificate is not applied for or is not issued, no tax is owed.
 If you’ve applied for an estate certificate, but no estate certificate is issued, your deposit will be refunded.

 Applying for a Certificate of Appointment of Estate Trustee or for a Small Estate Certificate (both known as estate certificate)

-When someone dies, depending on the type and nature of the estate assets, you may need an estate certificate to collect and manage the deceased’s estate.
-Contact a lawyer for legal advice about whether you need to apply for an estate certificate.
+When someone dies, you may need an estate certificate to collect and manage their estate, depending on the assets involved.
+You may want to contact a lawyer for legal advice about whether you need to apply.

 You can file an application for an estate certificate (previously called “letters probate” or “letters of administration”) at a local Superior Court of Justice.
 If the deceased had no permanent residence in Ontario, you must file the application at the Superior Court of Justice in the county or district where the deceased's property is located.